ORIGEN

 The Project

-The Restoring Watersheds for Ecosystems and Communities (ORIGEN) project seeks to generate multiple environmental and socioeconomic benefits by restoring degraded landscapes with a integrated watershed approach, strengthening planning, promoting local restoration actions, and financing mobilization.
-It will work in coastal watersheds in Chiapas, Jalisco, and Veracruz, as well as pilot projects in Guerrero, Nayarit, and Oaxaca.
+Restoring Watersheds for Ecosystems and Communities (ORIGEN) aims to generate multiple environmental and socio-economic benefits by restoring degraded landscapes through an integrated watershed approach.
+This is achieved by strengthening planning, promoting local restoration actions, and mobilizing financing.

 Context

-The project will focus on restoring degraded areas and strengthening the value chains of species native to Mexico, such as vanilla and cocoa, in addition to promoting agroforestry and silvopastoral systems.
-High priority will be given to field actions that promise long-term environmental, economic, and social benefits.
-With a basin vision, the project will seek to promote restoration activities.
+The project will be implemented in coastal watersheds in Chiapas, Jalisco, and Veracruz, as well as in pilot watersheds in Guerrero, Nayarit, and Oaxaca.
+Restoration efforts will focus on degraded areas and on strengthening the value chains of native Mexican species, such as vanilla and cacao, while also promoting agroforestry and silvopastoral systems.
+High priority will be given to field actions that are expected to deliver long-term environmental, economic, and social benefits.

-Additionally, the project will aim to scale lessons learned and complement existing interventions by key organizations and entities such as the National Commission of Natural Protected Areas (CONANP) and the Ministry of Agriculture and Rural Development (AGRICULTURA), as well as the governments of the states of Chiapas, Jalisco, and Veracruz.
-The project will build on the lessons learned from the C6, CONECTA, and RÍOS projects.
+Additionally, the project aims to scale up lessons learned and complement existing interventions led by key organizations and agencies such as the National Commission of Natural Protected Areas (Conanp, acronym in Spanish) and the Ministry of Agriculture and Rural Development (Sader, acronym in Spanish), as well as the governments of Chiapas, Jalisco, and Veracruz.
+The project will build upon the lessons learned from the C6, CONECTA and RÍOS projects.

-The lines of work that guide ORIGEN’s actions are:
+The lines of work (components) that will guide ORIGEN’s activities are:

 1. Restoration planning with a watershed approach.
 This component will support the development and/or strength of coordination mechanisms to serve as platforms that convene diverse stakeholders in planning processes to prioritize and guide conservation and restoration actions.